pretix/pretix/doc/api/resources/carts.rst

        * does not validate if the event's ticket sales are already over or haven't started

-       * does not support add-on products at the moment
+       * does not validate constraints on add-on products at the moment

        * does not check or calculate prices but believes any prices you send

        * does not prevent you from buying items that can only be bought with a voucher

        * does not support file upload questions

+       Note that more validation might be added in the future, so please do not rely on missing validation.

    You can supply the following fields of the resource: